 Here we elaborate on the main results.
 In Fig.\,\ref{fig:eg_pairwsie}, we present an example with a specific galaxy selection, stellar mass $\geq 10^{9.8} \,\mathrm{M_{\odot}}$, mean stellar age\,$\geq 4.2\,$Gyr, $\mathrm{sSFR}\leq 10^{-15}\,\mathrm{yr^{-1}}$, and the cylindrical depth$=60 \,h^{-1}\mathrm{cMpc}$.
-The richness-selected signal and the reconstructed signal (defined in Subsec.\,\ref{subsec:reconstruct}) show no significant differences, and their ratio is consistent with unity.
-For both pairwise kSZ and pairwise velocity, no bias is observed at the current level of uncertainties.
-In the full analysis, this measurement is repeated on a broad range of galaxy selection criteria that generate $M-\lambda$ relations compatible with DES-Y1.
+The richness-selected signal and the reconstructed signal (defined in Sect.\,\ref{subsec:reconstruct}) show no significant differences, and their ratio is consistent with unity.
+For both the pairwise kSZ effect and the pairwise velocities, no bias is observed at the current level of uncertainties.
+In the full analysis, this measurement was repeated on a broad range of galaxy-selection criteria that generate $M-\lambda$ relations compatible with DES-Y1.
 The explorations of these selection criteria are shown in Fig.\,\ref{fig:richness_2sigma}.
-Here the ``min stellar mass'' refers to the threshold applied at $z=0.65$\,(see Sec.\,\ref{subsec:richness} for the redshift evolution of the stellar mass cut).
+Here the ``min stellar mass'' refers to the threshold applied at $z=0.65$\,(see Sect.\,\ref{subsec:richness} for the redshift evolution of the stellar mass cut).
 The grid displays the range of galaxy selections and cylindrical depths explored.
 Each combination produces a $M-\lambda$ relation.
-The grid are color-coded by the distribution of the $M-\lambda$ relations that are compatible with DES-Y1.
-We examine both extremes of the galaxy bimodality, by controlling the sSFR and mean stellar age.
-There are the most restrictive ``Red" criterion, which includes passive galaxy down to modest stellar mass, as well as the most ``Blue" criterion, which effectively removes the color criterion and only selects galaxies by stellar mass.
+The grids are color-coded according to the distribution of the $M-\lambda$ relations that are compatible with DES-Y1.
+We examined both extremes of the galaxy bimodality by controlling the sSFR and mean stellar age.
+We used the most restrictive ``red'' criterion, which includes passive galaxies down to modest stellar mass, and the ``bluest'' criterion, which effectively removes the color criterion and only selects galaxies by stellar mass.
 The cylindrical depth and the stellar mass cut balance the ``color'' criteria, generating reasonable $M-\lambda$ relations.
-The $M-\lambda$ relations are compared with DES-Y1, on the full redshift range z$=0.2-0.6$, and within four redshift bins of width 0.1.
+The $M-\lambda$ relations were compared with DES-Y1, on the full redshift range z$=0.2-0.6$, and within four redshift bins of width 0.1.